 Last week, there was talk that Dish Network and Amazon were engaging in discussions for a potential partnership, a move that just might begin to challenge the dominance of the Big Four carriers in the United States (namely Verizon Wireless, AT&T, T-Mobile, and Sprint) as well as those cable companies who are already entering into the wireless industry.

 Verizon Wireless has recently announced this week that it had managed to close its $4.48 billion buyout of Yahoo, amidst a lengthy and at times tricky negotiation phase replete with shareholder spats and breaches of security.
+As Yahoo moves on to a whole new chapter (where it is no longer an independent business entity), Marissa Mayer, the chief executive officer of the Internet giant, has chosen to step down, announcing the decision on Tumblr.

 According to Straight Path, it had very recently struck a merger agreement that will have Verizon Wireless pay an estimated $3.1 billion in an all stock transaction in order to acquire the wireless spectrum holder.
 By securing this deal, the Big Red has effectively managed to outbid rival AT&T for Straight Path’s spectrum.
+Apart from the $3.1 billion sum, Verizon will also be paying a termination fee in the amount of $38 million to AT&T.

 In a bid to try to compete with the Big Four (namely Verizon Wireless, AT&T, T-Mobile, and Sprint), Comcast and Charter have decided to join forces in order to enter the wireless market in the United States.
+Specifically, the two cable TV giants are looking not only to forge a partnership but also make full use of separate mobile virtual network operator deals that both have struck with industry leader Verizon.

 Wirefly Is America's Most Trusted Source For All Cell Phones, Plans, TV, and Internet Deals